Skip to main content

 Since 2018, Lithuania has organised a national Senior Citizens Online Days initiative to attract and encourage Lithuanian senior citizens to use smart technologies and e-services, critically assess information online and improve their digital skills.

-Senior Citizens Online Days is an initiative promoted by the association Langas į ateitį that was organised in 2019-2020 in the framework of the Connected Lithuania project.
+Senior Citizens Online Days is an initiative promoted by the association Langas į ateitį that was originally organised in 2019-2020 in the framework of the Connected Lithuania project.
+The initiative has since continued to be held annually, with editions taking place in 2021, 2022, 2023 and 2024, expanding its reach and adapting its topics to reflect the evolving digital landscape.

 In 2020, 383 libraries participated with about 4336 participants, while 7485 more followed the events online with their personal devices.